Saving On Credit Card Processing Without Switching Providers

 If you’ve been using Square but are now ready for a merchant account, CDGcommerce is an excellent full-service provider that can address all your sales channels, from eCommerce to retail POS and mobile sales.

-CDGcommerce includes one “free” EMV-compliant terminal with each account, which only requires a $79 annual terminal insurance fee.
+CDGcommerce includes one “free” EMV-compliant terminal with each account, which requires an annual terminal insurance fee.

 The company also offers a choice between the Harbortouch Echo POS, Vital POS, and PastePay POS systems.
 PastePay is a cloud-based POS system that runs on iPads, tablets, or Windows/Mac laptops or desktops and is integrated with various countertop terminals and mobile card readers.
-Normally $79/month + $0.25/transaction, CDGcommerce offers PastePay for a flat $199/year.
+CDGcommerce offers PastePay for a flat $199/year.

 Get a free Clover Go card reader from National Processing when you sign up.
 Claim your card reader.